cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 }
 ```

-In 7.0 we introduced the concept of test "dev-server".
+In 7.0 we introduced the concept of a test "dev-server".
 So you will have to change the plugins file like so.

 <Badge type="success">After</Badge>